 It’s hard to save money if you wait for leftovers in a budget—there always seems to be something to spend money on rather than saving it.
-The best way to avoid these tendencies is to turn savings into just another monthly expense that must be accounted for within your budget.
+The best way to grow savings and avoid these tendencies is to turn savings into just another monthly expense that must be accounted for within your budget.
 That way, there’s no temptation to spend those funds without planning ahead.

 There are a few handy features to look for in a savings account:

-- Interest Rates and Fees are important considerations for realizing the best return on your savings.
-You should seek out zero-fee accounts with high interest rates.
+Interest Rates and Fees are important considerations for realizing the best return on your savings.
+You should seek out zero-fee accounts with high-interest rates.

-- Multiple Accounts make it easy to save for different purposes.
-For example, Ally makes it easy to setup different savings accounts for different goals (e.g. travel).
+Multiple Accounts make it easy to save for different purposes.
+For example, Ally makes it easy to set up different savings accounts for different goals (e.g. travel).

-Some online brokers and robo-advisors also make it easy to save in money market funds rather than savings accounts.
+Some online brokers and Robo-advisors also make it easy to save in money market funds rather than savings accounts.
 These accounts may offer higher interest rates, but they may not offer FDIC insurance.
 As a result, they may be ideal for some people, but it’s important to speak with a financial advisor or professional before making a decision.

 #3.
 Diversify Your Investments

 Most people keep the majority of their net worth in their house and their company’s 401(k) program.
-While these aren’t necessarily bad investments, their value and growth over time is dependent on specific markets.
+While these aren’t necessarily bad investments, their value and growth over time are dependent on specific markets.
 A slowdown in the housing market or your employer’s company could result in a significant reduction in your retirement savings.

 The easiest way to diversify a portfolio is using so-called Target Date Retirement Funds, which invest in a diverse portfolio of stocks and bonds with an asset allocation that changes based on your target retirement.
 These funds can be easily purchased in any brokerage account and don’t require any ongoing management or rebalancing over time.